Become A Member

 If you'd like to make Friendship UMC your church home, we celebrate that decision and would like to help you take the next step.

 We believe it’s important and helpful for new members to have a common understanding of our beliefs, history, culture, practices and expectations.
 For this reason, will be offering classes periodically throughout the year.

-Our next Membership Class series will be held on:
+Our next Membership Class series will begin in February.